DavidKwon91/API-Score---Linear-Regression/API-Score-Project.md

 #from Springers Text book "Linear Regression"

 #"In summary, an outlier is a point whose standardized residual falls outside the interval from -2 to 2.
 Recall that a bad leverage point is a leverage point which is also an outlier.
 Thus, a bad leverage point is a leverage point whose standardized residual falls outside the interval from -2 to 2."
+#In very large datasets, we apply the rule to -4 to 4.

 o1<-which(rstandard(lm1, infl = lm.influence(lm1, do.coef = FALSE),
                     sd=sqrt(deviance(lm1)/df.residual(lm1)),